 Early One Morning, Eternity Sculpture by Swedish artist Jacob Dahlgren brings colour and playfulness to the Kalasatama residential district in Helsinki.
 The pink steel sculpture is located at Capellanaukio in Kalasatama and is unveiled on Helsinki Day 12 June 2019.

 Dahlgren wants to create urban spaces that provide an opportunity for relaxation and play.
 “Its appearance changes depending on which direction you look at it from.
-It is like a phrase written in longhand and in a completely new language,” the artist describes his work.
+It is like a phrase written in longhand and in a completely new language,” he describes.

 Photo: HAM/Maija Toivanen